Algebras, Symmetries, Spaces

 is given by

-Check that maps
+Check that

 into itself:

-if and then
+if

-Check that :
+Check that

 We also have

-The field is parallel:
+The field

-thus is Kählerian.
+is Kählerian.

-The symplectic form is
+The symplectic form

-for tangent at to Both and
+tangent at

-are evidently invariant under the action of The
+are evidently invariant under the action of

 symplectic form is closed